Pathonpatham Noottandu: Development

 Vinayan announced a film titled Pathonpatham Noottandu in March 2020 by making a casting call.
 He shared with the media that the story is set in the 1800s in the Kingdom of Travancore and features prominent historical figures, both men and women.
-Gokulan Gopalan of Sree Gokulam Films was named as the producer.
+Gokulam Gopalan of Sree Gokulam Films was named as the producer.
 In September, Vinayan revealed that the film would depict the lives of social reformer and swordsman Arattupuzha Velayudha Panicker, the infamous burglar Kayamkulam Kochunni, and the legendary woman Nangeli.
 He also mentioned that the production would require hundreds of actors and thousands of extras.
 Filming was scheduled to begin in December 2020, provided the COVID-19 situation improved, with hopes for an early 2021 release.

 Vinayan initially pitched the project to actor Mohanlal, with whom he was planning to collaborate.
 However, Mohanlal declined the offer, suggesting that Vinayan explore a different subject for him.

 Casting

 Siju Wilson was cast in the lead role of Arattupuzha Velayudha Panicker, social reformer and swordsman.
 Kayadu Lohar was cast as Nangeli, who plays the female lead.
 Kayamkulam Kochunni is portrayed by Chemban Vinod Jose.
 Anoop Menon plays Maharaja of Travancore Ayilyam Thirunal Rama Varma.